nobodywasishere/logidiff/README.md

 # logidiff

+A website and Python library for determining if two logical statements are equivalent.
+Uses VHDL syntax and logical operators.

 | VHDL operator | Python operator | Left func | Right func|
 |-|-|-|-|
 | `not ` | `**` | `__pow__    ` | `            ` |